Why are black shelter dogs so often overlooked in favor of lighter colored dogs? I think there are two main reasons for this.

 to do something to help combat Black Dog Syndrome at the shelter where I

-shelter, I check every kennel to see if we have black dogs.
-We always do.
+shelter, I checked every kennel to see if we had black dogs.
+We always did.

-If a smaller black dog is in the bottom row of kennels, I move them to
+If a smaller black dog was in the bottom row of kennels, I'd move them to

 an upper kennel or place them into a larger play area or a meet and greet room

-move a big black dog into a larger area as well to help him stand out more.
-I also put a colorful bandana, sweater, harness,
+I moved larger black dogs into a larger area as well to help them stand out more.
+I'd also put a colorful bandana, sweater, harness,

 or collar on them, or place a brightly colored blanket in the kennel to help draw